 Genshin Impact is an online-only adventure that heavily leans into story and multiplayer — with many features you’d see in popular games as a service (like daily quests, rewards, loot, and other things to keep you checking in).

 Many critics and players have compared Genshin Impact to The Legend of Zelda: Breath of the Wild with an anime twist.
-It’s a fair comparison, as many of the environments and locales resemble one another.
-The biggest similarity is that you’re able to climb almost any surface and the amount you can climb is dictated by a stamina meter — just like in Breath of the Wild.
+It’s a fair comparison, as many of the environments and locales resemble one another across both games.
+The biggest similarity is that you’re able to climb almost any surface in Genshin and the amount you can climb is dictated by a stamina meter — just like in Breath of the Wild.
 Once you get to the top of your destination, you can glide off, allowing you to travel quickly around the map — yet another similarity.

 Though, to call it a “Breath of the Wild clone” is reductive, as Genshin Impact does a lot to stand on its own.